denizbd/WEB3-PROJECTS/README.md

 Project 3 is a minting page.
 100-copy limited edition with 20% of revenue going to charity.
 Tools used: Infura, Remix, Ganache.

 Project 4 is a NFT minting page.
-Tools used: Infura, Remix, IPFS, Pinata, Ganache Opensea.
+Tools used: Infura, Remix, IPFS, Pinata, Ganache, Oppenzeppelin, Opensea.